morse-simulator/morse/doc/morse/user/installation/mw/ros.rst

 ROS Installation Notes
 ~~~~~~~~~~~~~~~~~~~~~~

-Blender 2.57+ relies on Python3.2 which is not yet supported by ROS Electric
+Blender 2.57+ relies on Python3.2 which is partially supported by ROS Fuerte
-Emys but will be partially supported by ROS Fuerte from the upcoming patch
-release 1.8.15.

-If you need to use MORSE with Fuerte right now, please write to the mailing
-list for a preliminary tutorial on how to get a working setup.
+from patch release 1.8.15 which was rolled out at 20.July 2012.
+Any ROS Fuerte
+installation from that day on works fine with MORSE.

 To get a working setup suitable for using ROS Electric or Diamondback with
 MORSE, please follow the following steps: